moveaxlab/kubernetes-metadata-injector/README.md

 #### Mutating Webhooks
 ##### Implemented
-- [inject annotation](pkg/mutation/service/inject_annotations.go): inject annotation variables taken from secret into the service based on specific annotation definition
+- [inject annotation](pkg/mutation/service/inject_annotations.go): inject annotation variables taken from configmap into the service based on specific annotation definition

 ##### How to add a new service mutation
 To add a new service mutation, create a file `pkg/mutation/service/MUTATION_NAME.go`, then create a new struct implementing the `service.ServiceMutator` interface.